matteo14c/HaploCoV/docs/source/genomic.rst

 HaploCoV uses a collection of genomic variants with high frequency (at a specific time or place) to augment a "target" nomenclature and identify **candidate** novel variants or lineages.
-By genomic variant, here we mean a variant in the genome, or bettert w.r.t the reference genome assembly of SARS-CoV-2.
+By genomic variant, here we mean a variant in the genome, or better w.r.t the reference genome assembly of SARS-CoV-2.
 Although the specification of the adjective "genomic" might sound verbose, we prefer to use it throughout the manual to avoid confusion between "viral variants" or variants of the virus.

 The utility *computeAF.pl* included in HaploCoV can be used to analyse a file in HaploCoV format and identify "high frequency" genomic variants.
 By default *computeAF.pl* will flag all the genomic variants that displayed a frequency of 1%, for more than 30 non consecutive days during the pandemic (i.e. or derived from the input data).